rjqocampo/todo/readme.md

 ### Main Section
 At the main section, the tasks will be displayed relative to the active content.
 Clicking on a task will show more details and additional options such as proceeding with the task or editing the task.

+# Contributions

+I owe my learnings to the open source community.
+It's an amazing place to learn, inspire and create.
+So I welcome any contributions from the community that can help enhance this project.

 ### Contribute